 Things can be chaotic immediately after a crash, but following some basic steps can make filing your claim a little easier:

-- First and foremost: Think about your safety and those around you before thinking about your insurance.
-If someone is injured, call 911.
+- Think about your safety and those around you before thinking about insurance; if someone is injured, call 911.

 - There's no need to call the police if you only have a dinged bumper or a scratched door.

 Before an Accident